 The North Lake/South Lake loop is a really perfect slice of the Sierras.
 At 55 miles and nearly 10,000 feet of elevation gain its a nice 5-6 day hike with easy logistics out of Bishop, CA. More than that, it covers some of the prettiest sections of the Sierra such as Piute Pass, Muir Pass, Bishop Pass, Evolution Basin and Dusy Basin.

 I had wanted to do this loop as part of a 200 mile hike with my son in the summer of 2019.
 But an injury cut the trip short and we only did half our planned route.
-With the craziness of 2020 I realized mid summer that I didn’t have a hike planned, so on a whim I flew out to California to do this loop by myself.
+I realized mid summer that I didn’t have a hike planned, so on a whim I flew out to California to do this loop by myself.

 Day 1: North Lake to Hutchinson Meadow, 10.5 miles, 2300 ft elevation gain